mateolopcas/Towers-of-Hanoi/README.md

 After making the game playable using drag instead of click, I wanted another challenge, to write an algorithm that self-solves the towers.

+Side note: dragging events do not work on mobile.
+Will have to learn about touch events and update.

 ## Installation/Usage

 Clone this repo and open the index.html file in your browser.
 Have fun playing!